sylvaticus/juliatutorial/data-types.md

 **copy(x)**

-* simple types are deep copy
+* simple types are deep copied
 * containers of simple types are deep copied
 * containers of containers: the content is shadow copied (the content of the content is only referenced, not copied)